 - Where was the photograph published?

-What happens to the digital copies collected after a ScanDay event?
+What happens to the digital copies collected after a ScanDay?

 The Digital Initiatives department works to sort through all the items digitized at ScanDays.
 Not all items scanned or photographed will be uploaded onto Digital Horizons.
-After processing is complete, the department works to catalog the information and upload them onto the Digital Horizons website.
+After processing is complete, the department works to catalog the information and upload them onto Digital Horizons.
+The items may also appear on the State Library’s Flickr and Historypin collections.

-The State Library will also retain and preserve the digital copies.
+The North Dakota State Library will also retain and preserve the digital copies.

 Where can we find the items from ScanDay on Digital Horizons?